 • Storage Account Type: Select File Share or Container (Blob) as appropriate.

-• Bucket Name: The name of your Container or File Share.
+• Container/File Share Name: The name of your Container or File Share.

-• Prefix: The folder prefix you want to resolve to.
+• Path Prefix (optional): The folder prefix you want to resolve to (if it exists).
 The prefix is prepended to the asset path before resolving the asset in Azure.
 By default the asset path is /.

 Note: The subdomain name you choose is unique to your Source and can't be re-used.
 If you're setting up a Source with a lot of customization (particularly a Custom Domain), choose the name you plan to use going forward.